-Today Marshmallow is reviewing The Inquisitor’s Tale: Or, The Three Magical Children and Their Holy Dog, the 2016 novel by Adam Gidwitz which won a Newberry honor in 2017.
-(Coincidentally she had already reviewed the book that won the Newberry award that same year: The Girl Who Drank the Moon by Kelly Barnhill.)
+Today Marshmallow is reviewing The Inquisitor’s Tale: Or, The Three Magical Children and Their Holy Dog, the 2016 novel by Adam Gidwitz which won a Newberry Honor in 2017.
+(Coincidentally she had already reviewed the book that won the Newberry Medal that same year: The Girl Who Drank the Moon by Kelly Barnhill.)
 Following Marshmallow and her recommendation, Sprinkles also read the book, which offers a lot of food for thought, both for young bunnies and the not-so-young ones.
 The two bunnies discuss the book together below.

 Sprinkles: So Marshmallow, why don’t we start with a brief introduction to the book?
 What is the book about?

 Marshmallow: This book is about three kids, named Jeanne, William, and Jacob, and their dog, named Gwenforte.
 The kids have superpowers.
 Jeanne has fits and can see the future when having them.
 William is tall and very very strong.
 And Jacob has the power to heal people, but at an uncanny level.
 Even the dog seems magical.
 She died and then many years later reappeared above the plot of land she was buried in.

 S: The subtitle of the book sort of hints at this, right?
 Three magical children and their holy dog?